 Make new friends.

+Have fun.
 Talk and share some of your worries with people in similar situations to your own.

 Most Young carers groups (depending on the area you live in) offer evening clubs, weekends away, days out and even holidays as well as friendly advice and information for you and for your family.